barnex/life/README.md

 | ...|      ...|        ...|       ...|
 |0001|     1010|       1010|      0000|

-We can this find the look-up keys for 16 cells as the bitwise OR of the number of neighbors with the liveness state << 3.
+We can thus find the look-up keys for 16 cells as the bitwise OR of the number of neighbors with the liveness state << 3.

 |    |    |    |    |    |    |    |    |
 |----|----|----|----|----|----|----|----|